WebAssembly/spec/document/core/valid/matching.rst

 On most types, a simple notion of subtyping is defined that is applicable in validation rules or during :ref:`module instantiation <exec-instantiation>` when checking the types of imports.

-.. todo:: externtype matching is used on semantic types; need to define how to reinterpret C for semantic types

 .. index:: heap type
 .. _match-heaptype: